flipbase/docs/api/api.md

 --- | ---- | ----
 Date | only if 'X-Flipbase-Date' is omitted | Some HTTP client libraries do not expose the ability to set the Date header for a request.
 If you have trouble including the value of the ‘Date’ header in the headers, you can set the timestamp for the request by using an ‘x-flipbase-date‘ header instead.
 X-Flipbase-Date | only if `Date` header is omitted | The value of the x-flipbase-date header must be in one of the RFC 2616 formats (http://www.ietf.org/rfc/rfc2616.txt).
 When an x-flipbase-date header is present in a request, the system will ignore any Date header when computing the request signature.
-Authorization | yes | Prepend the Base64( FlipbaseClientId ):Signature string with `FLIPBASE`.
-The FlipbaseClientId needs to be Base64 encoded
+Authorization | yes | Prepend the Base64( FlipbaseClientId ):Signature string with `Signature`.
+The Flipbase ClientId needs to be Base64 encoded

 ## Resources